top of page

 mass market leather vs handmade harness fit comparison with FSman soft leather construction and generic fit example

-Most people start with material — natural leather vs eco leather.But in real use, the biggest difference comes from something else:
+Most people start with material — natural leather vs eco leather.

 👉 how the product is designed to fit the body

-Mass-market products are built for scale:
+Mass-market products are designed for production efficiency:

 • one base pattern

-• minimal adjustment for proportions
+• no adjustment for height or body proportions

 👉 the product is made for an “average” body, not your body.